Property tax rate set, two items OK'd for fall ballot

 “We do have a prison crew of eight programmed for the Parks Department,” he said.
 “We are looking for two clerical positions — one in utility billing and one in finance.”

-With the resignation of Finance Director Michelle Daniel, Beavers told the councilors that city finances will be overseen by Thurman and Shinn Accountants until Oct.
+With the resignation of Finance Director Michelle Daniel, Beavers told the councilors that city finances will be overseen by accountants with Thurman and Shinn until Oct.
 1.

 Development Services Director Tim Porter gave a report on census figures for the city.